 How to spend 7 days in Colorado?

 Seven days in Colorado gives you slightly more room to plan your road trip.
-You can explore the Denver area, take a day trip to the RMNP and spend three other days in Breckenridge or Aspen, where you can enjoy the spectacular mountain landscapes.
+You can explore the Denver area, take a day trip to the RMNP and spend three other days in Breckenridge or Aspen, where you can hike and enjoy the spectacular mountain landscapes.

 How to spend 10 days in Colorado?

-Ten days in Colorado will allow you to see many gems of this state, but for an optimal Colorado road trip, I recommend at least 14 days.
+Ten days in Colorado will allow you to see many gems of this state, but for an optimal Colorado road trip, plan at least 14 days.
 During 10 days in Colorado, you can explore the Denver area, spend some time in the Rockies and see the western part of Colorado.

 Colorado is a vast and diverse state with some of the best outdoor opportunities in the United States.
 It takes months to explore Colorado, and you can still have a lot left on your plate after spending a while here.